rbw/nawano/README.md

 Project status: Development
 --------------

-While Nawano works, it should be considered unstable / unsafe / alpha, as it lacks Documentation, Unit Tests and broad real-world use.
+While Nawano does work, it probably should be considered unstable/unsafe/alpha as it lacks Documentation, Unit Tests and extensive real-world use.

 Todo [stable]
 -------------